 - Can you speak English?: ¿Habla inglés? (hah-blah een-glays)?

 As a traveler, some of the most common phrases you can expect to use have to do with directions.
-You might need to ask someone where your hostel is, where the bathroom is, or where you can get a meal.
+You might need to ask someone where your hotel is, where the restroom is, or where you can get a meal.
 And, of course, you'll need to be able to understand their response, too.

 - Where is...?: ¿Dónde está...?
 (DHOHN-dheh ehs-TAH)